sike25/unireps.github.io/_posts/2025-09-29-Separatrix-Locator.md

   </iframe>
 </div>

 Trajectories converge to either one of the two fixed points.
-This naturally provides an algorithm to find the stable fixed points: just run the dynamics from many initial conditions.
+This naturally suggests an algorithm: run the dynamics from many initial conditions to find the stable fixed points.

 Now try to click somewhere that will lead you exactly to the saddle point.
 Did you succeed?
 It's almost impossible.